 The port of Escommes

 Escommes is at the summit of the canal on the Saone side.
-This once busy hamlet is now a very sleepy place with little activity, no shops and not even a cafe.
+It is a hamlet and belongs to the village of Maconge.
+This once-busy canal port is now a very sleepy place with little activity, no shops and not even a cafe.
 You may encounter a few cyclists or fishermen and maybe another barge.

 A few decades ago this was a very busy sector of the canal with cargo barges waiting their turn to be tugged through the very long tunnel towards the northern side of the canal.
 There used to be a cafe!